€3,00

 How the chatoyancy effect is formed

-The mobile luster of tiger's eye is due to the fibrous inclusions of crocidolite (an amphibole asbestos) that quartz encapsulated during its geological formation.
-When these fibers are oriented parallel to each other and the piece is cut or polished with the axis perpendicular to the fibrous direction, light reflects in narrow bands that appear to shift when the stone is rotated.
-It is the same optical phenomenon that produces cat's eye in other minerals, but on a larger scale and with the characteristic golden tone of oxidized iron.
+The movable luster of tiger's eye is due to fibrous inclusions of crocidolite (an amphibole asbestos) that quartz encapsulated during its geological formation.
+When these fibers are oriented parallel and the piece is cut or polished with the axis perpendicular to the fibrous direction, light reflects in narrow bands that appear to shift when the stone is rotated.

-• Wire wrapping — the 6.5-7 Mohs hardness accommodates medium gauges (0.8-1 mm) without risk of marking the polished surface; elongated formats (37×18 mm) are most suitable as a central piece in pendants
+Wire wrap — the 6.5-7 Mohs hardness allows for medium gauges (0.8-1 mm) without risk of scratching the polished surface; elongated formats (37×18 mm) are most suitable as a centerpiece in pendants

-• Macrame — the smooth tumbled finish can be tied directly without the need for a cap; the average weight (approximately 8-25 g per piece) works well in waxed thread bracelets and necklaces
+Macramé — the smooth tumbled finish can be tied directly without the need for a cap; the average weight (approximately 8-25 g per piece) works well in waxed cord bracelets and necklaces

-• Pocket stone — the ergonomic shape and high hardness make tiger's eye one of the most resistant tumbled stones for daily wear; it withstands rubbing against keys and coins without scratching
+Pocket stone — the ergonomic shape and high hardness make tiger's eye one of the most durable tumbled stones for everyday carry; it resists rubbing against keys and coins without scratching

-• Collecting and decorative compositions — chatoyancy is best appreciated on a dark tray with spot lighting; ideal for mineralogy displays or zen compositions on sand
+Collecting and decorative arrangements — chatoyancy is best appreciated on a dark tray with spot lighting; ideal for mineralogy displays or zen compositions on sand

-Tiger's eye has historically been associated with attentive observation and personal presence: in classical Rome, soldiers wore amulets of the mineral before military campaigns because of its visual resemblance to the feline's iris.
-In Egyptian tradition, it was used in funerary depictions of Ra as a solar mineral, linked to the golden disk.
-Modern mentions in crystal therapy associate it with the solar plexus and personal grounding, extending the ancient cultural interpretation.
+Tiger's eye has historically been associated with attentive observation and personal presence: in classical Rome, soldiers carried mineral amulets before military campaigns due to its visual resemblance to the iris of the feline.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.